-Whenever our environment is too loud or we need some time with our favorite music, we hook up our audio gadgets and listen with headphones in our ears.
+Whenever our environment is too loud or we need some time with our favorite music, we hook up our audio gadgets and listen with headphones.
 Too much exposure to headphones can cause hearing loss, but only when you turn up the volume higher than the recommended average that is safe for your ears.
-In fact, headphones help prevent noise-induced hearing loss if utilized properly.
+In fact, some headphones help prevent noise-induced hearing loss if utilized properly.

-Below are some examples of headphones that can reduce your risks of acquiring hearing loss:
+Below are some examples of the types of headphones that can reduce your risks of acquiring hearing loss:

 The in-ear headphones, or better known as in-ear monitors (IEM) or canal phones, have excellent outer sound isolation.
 Their outer shells are either aluminum, plastic, metal alloys, or ceramics.
 They are inserted into the ear canal and they produce better audio quality.
 They are always safe for the ears when used appropriately.
 However, if used incorrectly, it can cause extreme damage to your ears.

 The closed headphones or the sealed headphones as they are called, isolate its users from external noise.
 These types of headphones minimize audio leaks which prevent others around you from hearing what you’re listening to.
 Like in-ear headphones, they can give us an excellent listening experience.

 Open headphones are not very good at isolating outside noises.
 Instead, they are designed to allow some external sound blend with it.
 Open headphones are not painful to the ears because of their lighter and loose pressure around the ear area.
 Some of its disadvantages, though, are that people near you may hear what you are listening to from your player.

 There are several options of headphones that you can choose from.
 How will you know which type of headphone to purchase which can both be beneficial and safe for you despite using them frequently?
 Check out some qualities you might want to look for below:

 - Before buying new headphones, ask yourself what is your intended use for it.
 Is it for work, gaming, or for on-the-go purposes?